ritchey0713/discordBot/README.md

 -Wired up through the DIscord API for base functions.

 -You are able to code various custom commands, and logic based on needs

+-uses Oauth2 to connect to API

+-you can view it live here: youtube url